-Ms. Açıkalın served on to Judicial Council of California's Elkins Family Law Taskforce ask force to “study and propose measures to assist trial courts in achieving efficiency and fairness in marital dissolution proceedings and to ensure access to justice for litigants, many of whom are self-represented.”
+Ms. Açıkalın served on to Judicial Council of California’s Elkins Family Law Taskforce to “study and propose measures to assist trial courts in achieving efficiency and fairness in marital dissolution proceedings and to ensure access to justice for litigants, many of whom are self-represented.”
 The Elkins Task Force produced a report that result in the legislature adopting Family Code 217 guaranteeing family law litigants the right to trials to present testimony.

-Prior to launching ADZ Law, LLP in partnership with Jessica Dayton and Lauren Zorfas, Ms. Açıkalın was a managing attorney at Bay Area Legal Aid, the largest poverty law firm in the Bay Area.
+Prior to launching ADZ Law, LLP in partnership with Jessica Dayton, Ms. Açıkalın was a managing attorney at Bay Area Legal Aid, the largest poverty law firm in the Bay Area.
 Ms. Açıkalın used her Spanish language skills to represent low-income immigrant survivors of domestic violence in their complex high-risk legal cases in family law, international child custody law, immigration law, housing law, and public benefits law matters.
 Prior to her nonprofit legal work, Ms. Açıkalın was an associate attorney at Latham & Watkins and Gordon & Reese where she gained experience in the areas of business litigation, securities fraud litigation, health care fraud litigation, and international child custody litigation.

 As a regular part of Ms. Açıkalın’s practice, she maintains an active pro bono case load for domestic violence clients.
 Ms. Açikalin has served as faculty for Practising Law Institute, National Legal Aid and Defender Association, and Legal Aid Association of California programs on a variety of issues including, LGBT cultural competency, immigration issues for family law practitioners, domestic violence restraining orders for same-sex couples, and navigating international child custody cases.
 She has also testified before state legislative committee hearings on a range of topics.
-Some of her recent speaking engagements include:
+Some of her recent and current speaking engagements include: